billforsternz/winged-spider/example/input/Details/Template System.md

 The file template-md.txt within the 'template' directory serves as the template for markdown to html generation.
 The file is divided into sections separated by a single blank line.
-There are 9 sections header, footer, solo, panel, single, pair, triple, 1of1, 1of2.
+There are 9 sections header, footer, solo, panel, single, pair, triple, 1of3, 2of3.
 Each section is html text, with a simple macro system for parameterisation.
-The first line of each section is not part of the section proper, it serves to identify the section, and comprises an '@' chatacter followed by the section name, for example @header.
+The first line of each section is not part of the section proper, it serves to identify the section, and comprises an '@' character followed by the section name, for example @header.

 The header and footer sections provide whatever boilerplate is required at the start